Vyral/justin-udy-recruiting/_posts/2022-01-31-4-trends-to-know-about-2022s-market.md

 5:40 — Wrapping up today’s topic

-If today’s topic helped you, I may be able to incite more ideas for your business, and I’d be glad to speak with you.
+If this video helped you, I may be able to incite more ideas for your business, and I’d be glad to speak with you.
 Just call or visit my website; I look forward to assisting you.